-- Student will have an opportunity to participate in a Level I Violence Diversion Program in order to maintain housing. - A student who does not participate in a Level I Violence Diversion Program will receive a "Notice to Vacate", or "Eviction" resulting in immediate loss of housing for one year from the date of issuance. - Any time a student is found in violation of the Violence Policy, he/she will lose their housing privilege.
+- Student will have an opportunity to participate in a Level I Violence Diversion Program in order to maintain housing, if the incident does not warrant intervention to keep the campus safe. - A student who does not participate in a Level I Violence Diversion Program will receive a "Notice to Vacate", or "Eviction" resulting in immediate loss of housing for one year from the date of issuance. - Any time a student is found in violation of the Violence Policy, he/she will lose their housing privilege.
 However, a student may appeal the loss of housing.
 The student shall remain in housing pending the outcome of the appeal.
 Should the student lose the appeal, the previous "Notice to Vacate" will go into effect immediately. - 2.
 Second Violation: This sanction is mandatory; however a student may appeal to the appellate board for review.

 The Student will receive an order that includes the items below: